iterative/dvc.org/content/docs/dvclive/user-guide/ml-frameworks/pytorch.md

 # PyTorch

-The DVCLive - Pytorch integration allows you to easily add experiment tracking capabilities to your Pytorch projects.
+DVCLive allows you to easily add experiment tracking capabilities to your Pytorch projects.

 ## About PyTorch